Earned Media Strategy: How to Use Business Awards to Build Credibility

 Nearly every magazine and Chamber of Commerce under the sun hosts some kind of award—Best Places to Work, 10 for the Next 10, Small Business Award, etc. Not only can you nominate yourself (usually for free), but, done right, it can bring you, your business, and your leaders a crazy amount of credibility and buzz.

-Example: Free promotion through Biz417’s Best Places to Work
+Example: Free promotion through Best Places to Work

-In 2020, I helped a Springfield-based MSP apply for Biz417’s Best Places to Work award.
+I helped a Springfield-based MSP apply for a Best Places to Work award.
 The application process included:

-• A survey breaking down the benefits, compensation, and workplace culture of the organization
+A survey outlining benefits, compensation, and workplace culture

 The result?
-This organization was ranked in the top 5 “Best Places to Work.”
-That meant they got a full page profile in the print magazine, an article on the digital magazine, and countless social media posts from the publication’s platforms.
+A top 5 ranking—and a full page feature in the print magazine, a digital article, and multiple social posts from the publication.
 For.
 Free.

 How to build an earned media strategy for local, regional, and national awards?